 - Grids and Cards

 Create a grid or card-style layout where each point gets its own space.
 This method is perfect for comparisons or grouped information and helps organize content neatly.
+Card layouts mimic the structure of popular social media feeds and modern web design, making them instantly familiar to most audiences.
+You can use different background colors or patterns for each card to separate ideas visually, and even embed small visuals or photos for better context.

 - Timelines